Who we are

 We are a residential Centre who primarily cater for 6 – 18 year olds but welcome groups of any age.
 What we offer broadly fits into two categories: Field Studies and Outdoor Pursuits.
-You will find full details of the range of these services in the relevant sections on this site and by calling us your programme can be tailored to meet your needs.
+You will find full details of the range of these services in the relevant sections on this site or feel free to call us to chat about how we can tailor a programme to meet your needs.

 Field studies courses range from one day river studies for primary children to full week-long A-Level Geography courses.
 Our geography, biology and environmental studies tutors are highly qualified and passionate about their subjects leading to consistently excellent feedback from groups of all ages.

 Multi activities can be booked as group taster sessions or a full week residential activity programme.
 Activities include raft building, archery, rifle shooting, night-line, sailing, canoeing and mountain biking, to name but a few.
 We also offer RYA sail training and BCU kayak and canoe training for those who want to take steps towards perfecting a particular discipline.

 The Centre maintains a Christian ethos; and the quality of the care for the individual is appreciated by those who profess no faith, or come from other faith backgrounds.
 A brief ‘thought for the day’ before breakfast stimulates reflection and contributes to a calm start to the day!